Synchro skating isn’t about medals.

 It’s about the memories.

-During the Arborg Skating Club‘s 1988/89 season, there were three successful synchronized skating (precision) teams.
-I skated on the eight-member senior team, winning two silver medals.
+During the Arborg Skating Club‘s 1988/1989 season, our coach produced three successful synchronized (precision) skating teams.
+I was on the eight-member senior team, winning two silver medal.
 Two competitions, two silver medals.
 Not too shabby.

-Our coach, Joanne Hough, explained while the St. Andrews Precice-ettes would win the 1990 Interlake Winter Games, according to rumours, the Precice-ettes planned to pass the torch to the silver medallists.
-The rules prohibited them from competing at the 1990 Manitoba Winter Games and the Manitoba Precision Championships in the same year.
-No doubt, they’d compete at the provincials for another shot at Canadians.
+Through the skating grapevine, our coach, Joanne Hough, heard – while the Novice St. Andrews Precise-ettes team were expected to win the 1990 Interlake Winter Games – they would pass the torch for Carmen to the silver medallists.
+According to the 1989/1990 rules, a team was prohibited from competing at the Manitoba Winter Games and the provincial championships in the same year.
+No doubt St. Andrews would rather compete for another ticket to the Canadians.

 Ergo, we were aiming for that silver medal.

 It wasn’t that simple.
 First challenge – our eight-member team.
-We were so small two sets of sisters made up half the teams.
-And I was part of that half.
-The smallest team allowed at the 1990 Winter Games was 12.
-Our coach wanted a 16-member team.
-Then we could split into lines of eight and four.
+We were so small, two sets of sisters made half our team – and I was part of that half.
+The smallest team allowed at the 1990 Manitoba Winter Games was eight.
+That season, our coach wanted the maximum amount – a 16-member team.

 However, it wouldn’t be the so-called easy breezy 1988/1989 season.

-In September 1989, before fall skating school, we were on two missions: finding eight skaters and choreographing our program in the elementary school gymnasium.
+In September 1989, before fall skating school, we were on two missions: finding eight skaters and choreographing the beginning of our program in the elementary school gymnasium.
 We recruited three skaters from our middle-age Arborg team, however, one skater pulled double duty – skating on her former team and ours.

-In the gym, while the 11 of us sashayed to “The Doctor” by the Doobie Brothers, “Thru These Walls” by Phil Collins, and “Come Dancing” by The Kinks, we pitched names to Joanne of skaters with previous synchro experience who might want to compete.
+In the gym, while the 11 of us sashayed to “The Doctor” by the Doobie Brothers, “Thru These Walls” by Phil Collins, and “Come Dancing” by The Kinks, we’d pitch names of skaters with previous synchro experience.

 Who wouldn’t want to compete at the Manitoba Winter Games?
 Yes, I’d already pre-punched my ticket to Carmen.

-During fall school, we had one-hour for synchro at 4 p.m.
-We were struggling to expand our team.
-While two former Arborg synchro skaters eagerly jumped on our team, our club was tapped out.
+During fall school, we were still struggling to expand our team.
+Luckily, two former Arborg synchro skaters eagerly jumped on our team.
+However, our club was tapped out.
 We need more older skaters, preferably with experience.

 A skater from Inwood joined our team.
 She had experience, plus Joanne was her coach.
 Okay, almost there.
 What did we think about approaching two skaters from Riverton?

 And we were sixteen.
-But – of course – there was another issue.
+But, there was another issue.

-According to the rules for the Winter Games, members of the synchronized skating teams must be seventeen or under.
-One of the Arborg girls we recruited wouldn’t be able to compete at the Games.
-The alternate plan if we didn’t advance to the Winter Games?
-All 16 members would go to the Manitoba Championships.
+According to the rules for the Winter Games, members of the synchronized skating teams must be age seventeen or under.
+One of our skaters wouldn’t be able to compete at the Games because she’d be 18 years old.
+Plan B, of course, was the entire team would compete at the Manitoba Championships and the Interlake Regional Precision Competition.

 If we didn’t make it to the Winter Games in Carmen.

-But, that bronze pushed us.
-The season wasn’t over.
+But that bronze pushed us.
+Those Winter Games were in January, and our season was far from over.
 We had work to do, and we worked hard.
 It wasn’t easy.
 There were tears, triple run-throughs, drills.
 And all worthwhile.

-And today – March 9, 1990 – marks 29 years since we won the 1990 Interlake Precision Regional Competition over the St. Andrews Precice-ettes.
-No one beats the St. Andrew Precice-ettes.
+That February, we won the gold at provincials.
+And today – March 9, 1990 – marks 29 years since we won the 1990 Interlake Precision Regional Competition over the Novice St. Andrews Precise-ettes.

-I’m proud to be part of the short legacy of that Arborg Precision Team.
-Our team skated for two seasons and amassed five medals, never leaving a competition without hardware.
+I’m proud to be part of the legacy of the Arborg Precision Team.
+Our team skated for two seasons, and we never left a competition without hardware – amassing five medals.
+For two seasons, there were enough skaters to have three synchro teams.

 Two seasons doesn’t sound like a long time, but in synchro years those memories last forever.